hallojs/ml-pepr/docs/source/installation.rst

 Installation
 ============

-.. warning:: Caution, this is a preAlpha version.
+.. warning:: Caution, this is a alpha version.
 Always do check the plausibility of your results!

 We offer various installation options.
 Follow the instructions below to perform the desired installation.
 If you want to install the latest developer version please use the code-repository of this library.
 The current release is only tested